Jeanne Baxtresser: Biography

 While in New York, Baxtresser served on the faculties of the Juilliard School from 1985 to 2011 and the Manhattan School of Music from 1990 to 2001.
 In 1998, she was appointed the Vira I. Heinz Professor of Flute at Carnegie Mellon University in Pittsburgh.
 In all of these positions, she has attracted many outstanding flute students from around the world.

 Baxtresser's career as a recitalist, concerto soloist, and chamber musician has produced numerous recordings, including New York Legends - Jeanne Baxtresser (Cala), Jeanne Baxtresser—A Collection of My Favorites (MSR Classics), and Chamber Music for Flute (Cala), featuring her performances with principal players of the New York Philharmonic.
 She has recorded works under the baton of such legendary conductors as Leonard Bernstein, Zubin Mehta and Kurt Masur.

 In addition to performing and teaching, Baxtresser has released a work entitled Orchestral Excerpts for Flute with Piano Accompaniment (Theodore Presser), with a companion CD, Orchestral Excerpts for Flute with Spoken Commentary (Summit Records).
 This work has become a vital part of flute pedagogy, as her narration of the excerpts make it possible for students of all levels to receive her coaching.
 A subsequent book, Great Flute Duos from the Orchestral Repertoire, was named the 2004 winner of the National Flute Association's Newly Published Music Competition and has quickly become a part of standard pedagogical repertoire.

-Recipient of the National Flute Association's Lifetime Achievement Award for significant, lasting contributions to the flute world, Baxtresser was also awarded the National Medal of Arts from the Interlochen Center for the Arts and at Carnegie Mellon was named "University Professor," the university's most distinguished professorial position.
-It is awarded to those individuals who have achieved exceptional international recognition.
+Recipient of the National Flute Association's Lifetime Achievement Award for significant, lasting contributions to the flute world, Baxtresser was also awarded the National Medal of Arts from the Interlochen Center for the Arts.
+Carnegie Mellon University named Baxtresser "University Professor," a position typically awarded to individuals who have achieved exceptional international recognition.
 She is recognized internationally as a leading recording artist, author, and lecturer.